What should I be teaching?

 When planning credits for your high schooler, it’s a good idea to look at the graduation requirements for public schools in your state.
 These can usually be found on your school district or state department of education’s website.
 Even if homeschoolers in your state are not required to have particular credits for graduation, these requirements can still serve as a guide.
 If your child plans to attend college, it is also important to find out if the colleges they are considering require specific credits.
 Here are some articles for additional reading on high school credits:

 While many states allow parents to complete freedom in planning their children’s education, some states have specific requirements.
-It’s important that you familiarize yourself with your state’s homeschool laws.
-Contact your local school district, state department of education, or HSLDA for more information.
+It’s important that you read and understand your state’s homeschool laws.
+These can often be found on your state department of education’s website.

 - Free September Unit Studies & Lessons